freerkminnema/sip/README.md

-# sip-client
-A SIP client in PHP.
+# A SIP client in PHP.

 ```
 composer require freerkminnema/sip